 I've got a few more questions, and then I'm going to allow you to ask him questions, and I know you have many.

-Referring to UFOs, uh, and the craft that flit about our planet, The Good Doctor believes they are either A government UFOs?
+Referring to UFOs and the craft that flit about our planet, the good doctor believes they are either government UFOs, government secret black project airplanes or craft, or things of the devil.

 I'm trying to get another interview with him in that place where he hides.

-A Strange Universe and Extra showed a few seconds of it.
+A Strange Universe and Extra showed a little few seconds of it.

 Here we've got the full 65-minute documentary.